Timothyyung/DataBaseMovies/README.md

 _____________
 # Loading the Database

+>Instructions to run my queries:</br>
+1) Generate the new files by running the make_files.py script in the old data folder (These files are already in the Data folder)</br>
+2) Unzip the ratings file ( the file is too large to import into github normally )
+3) Rename the paths in the copy command located in tyung-init.sql to the paths of the files on local computer. tyung-init.sql generates the tables and populates them
+4) Run tyung-query.sql to run all the set up queries.

 ## List all the tables:
  Schema |   Name    | Type  | Owner |    Size    | Description
 --------|-----------|-------|-------|----------- |--------------